 Nvidia is the vendor of choice for all MacBooks, but you shouldn’t buy one for gaming.
 Nvidia’s high-end graphics cards are up to the RTX 2080 and its middle-of-the-road GPUs are up to the RTX 2060.
 The lists of these graphics cards differ slightly from vendor to vendor so be sure to check both lists and make sure that Nvidia makes the model that you want.

-Connectivity: Here are the (most relevant) specifications to look for in Windows laptop if you’d like it to connect to LTE or 5G networks depending on which frequencies your operator supports.
-This will allow you to have an internet connection even when you are away from a network router, if you get a data plan for your laptop with a data subscription that corresponds to what networks support.
+Here are the (most relevant) specifications to look for in a Windows laptop if you’d like it to connect to LTE or 5G networks depending on which frequencies your operator supports.
+This will allow you to have an internet connection even when you are away from a network router.
+If you get a data plan for your laptop with a data subscription that corresponds to what networks support.
 If you need the absolute latest and greatest when it comes down to connectivity, we suggest looking for devices that support 802.11ax and also Wi-Fi 6 .
 Here are our suggestions.

-DVD/Blu-ray Drives: With the wide availability of online-streaming services, DVDs are becoming obsolete.
+With the wide availability of online-streaming services, DVDs are becoming obsolete.
 Nowadays, very few laptops come with an optical drive that can play or burn discs because all software and movies are downloadable from the internet.
-However, if you have extremely sensitive data on CDs/DVDs that you need to read/write and don’t want to risk downloading it over a public Wi-Fi connection, barring spending hundreds for a Pentium-based laptop that comes with a disc drive (if you even find one) there is one really simple solution: buy an external USB DVD drive for less than $20.
+However, if you have extremely sensitive data on CDs/DVDs that you need to read/write and don’t want to risk downloading it over a public Wi-Fi connection, barring spending hundreds for a Pentium-based laptop that comes with a disc drive (if you even find one) there is one really simple solution… buy an external USB DVD drive for less than $50.

-- Around $350-$600: For under $600, you can get a notebook with an Intel Core i5 or AMD A8 CPU, which are both respectable CPUs.
-At this price point however, most notebooks won’t have an SSD or full-HD display.
-However, there are a few notable exceptions, such as the Acer Aspire E 15 and Asus Chromebook Flip C434.
+For under $600, you can get a notebook with an Intel Core i5 or AMD A8 CPU, which are both respectable CPUs.
+At this price point, however, most notebooks won’t have an SSD or full-HD display.
+But, there are a few notable exceptions, such as the Acer Aspire E 15 and Asus Chromebook Flip C434.

-- Around $600-$900: As you get above the $600 price range, you’ll start to see more premium devices.
-In this category, you can expect to have a better quality screen and storage, as well as a long battery life.
-The Lenovo IdeaPad 530s and Asus ZenBook UX333FA are great examples of laptops that offer all these perks for less.
+As you get above the $600 price range, you’ll start to see more premium devices.
+In this category, you can expect to have a better quality screen and storage, as well as long battery life.
+The Lenovo IdeaPad Gaming 3 and Apple MacBook Air are great examples of laptops that offer all these perks for less.

-- Above $1000: At this price point you are looking at more powerful laptops that are designed for speed and portability.
-Faster processors, higher display resolution and storage capacity will be a given when choosing a laptop in this category.
+At this price point, you are looking at more powerful laptops that are designed for speed and portability.
+Faster processors, higher display resolution, and storage capacity will be a given when choosing a laptop in this category.
 You’re also likely to see the addition of graphics cards and the support of multiple external displays.
-Our top picks would be the Apple MacBook Air and Dell XPS 13 which both have high quality screens, reliable performance and long lasting battery life!
+Our top picks would be the Acer Predator Helios 300 and ASUS ZenBook 14 which both have high-quality screens, reliable performance, and long-lasting battery life!

 If a man’s only tool is a hammer, then all problems begin to look like nails.
 In 2015, Laptop Mag evaluated the top laptop brands and other technology companies in the Tech Support Showdown by creating tests and overseeing an expert panel of judges to decide which company provided excellent support services for users in the past year.
 The winner was Apple because it had the best track record of responding to emails swiftly, quickly resolving problems for customers with third-party software and hardware issues, and offering chat-based remote-access support if you run into difficulties when working on a Mac computer.